 For example, we create a quarterly report to track our progress, share our wins, deconstruct our fails, and keep people in the loop about what we’re doing.
 At the end of the year, these reports give us a holistic snapshot of our content marketing success—and help us get buy-in when we have ideas that involve people outside of the marketing department.

-Tip: Coworkers in other departments can also inspire all sorts of great marketing.
+Tip: Coworkers in other departments can contribute to all sorts of great marketing, especially when they know what you’re trying to achieve.
 Follow our tips to turn them into content creators.

 16) Optimize your content creation process.